kojodoc/kojodoc.github.io/reference/scala.md

 **1.5 Color**

 Colors are used to represent visual colors in drawings, games, etc. e.g. blue, green, red.

+Here is an example of the use of Colors:

 ```scala
 clear()
 setPenColor(cm.brown)